Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

-The plots in the bottom row of Figure \ref{fig:power_util_sens} illustrate the effect of changing the habit reference point $\al$ on the optimal policies.
-By \eqref{eq:U_power}, increasing $\al$ shifts the utility function to the right, as seen by the leftmost plot.
-That is, increasing $\al$ makes the agent more loss averse by increasing the loss region.
-In the plots, the black solid curves correspond to the default value of $\al=0.75$, while the blue dashed (respectively, the green dash-dotted) curves correspond to the more loss averse case of $\al=1.0$ (respectively, the less loss-averse case of $\al=0.25$).
-The second plot on left shows that the value function $V(x)$ decreases as $\al$ increases, which is expected since the utility functions are decreasing in $\al$.
-The two plots on the right indicate that the austerity threshold $x_0$ is increasing in $\al$, as expected.
-The plots also indicates that $x_0$ is much more sensitive to $\al$ than the risk tolerance $p$ and the loss aversion $\kap$, which is also expected.
-For sufficiently large $x$, the less loss averse agent (represented by the green dash-dotted curve) invests more in the risky asset and consumes more.
-For smaller values of $x$, the pattern is reversed mainly due to the austerity measure taken by the more loss-averse agents.
+The bottom row of Figure \ref{fig:power_util_sens} illustrates the effect of changing the habit reference point $\al$ on the optimal policies.
+By \cref{eq:U_power}, increasing $\al$ shifts the utility function to the right.
+That is, increasing $\al$ makes the agent more loss averse by increasing her loss region.
+The plots display three cases with $\alpha<1$ (black solid: $\alpha=0.5$; blue dashed: $\alpha=0.75$; green dash--dotted: $\alpha=0.25$) and three cases with $\alpha \ge 1$ (purple $\times$: $\alpha=1$; cyan $\blacktriangle$: $\alpha=1.25$; orange $\bullet$: $\alpha=1.75$).
+As expected, the austerity threshold $x_0$ increases with $\alpha$.
+Moreover, $x_0$ is substantially more sensitive to changes in $\alpha$ than to variations in risk tolerance $p$ or loss aversion $\kappa$.

+Regarding the intensity of austerity behavior, two clear patterns emerge: \begin{itemize} \item \textbf{When $\alpha<1$:} The less loss-averse agent (green) begins consuming at a higher rate upon exiting austerity, but her consumption soon aligns with that of more loss-averse agents (black and blue).
+For large $x$, she invests more in the risky asset, whereas for small $x$ she invests less, reflecting the tighter austerity imposed on more loss-averse agents. \item \textbf{When $\alpha \ge 1$:} The more loss-averse agents (cyan and orange) consume at higher rates outside the austerity region and invest more aggressively for all wealth levels.
+The stock proportion $\pi^*(x)/x$ is decreasing for $x>x_0$.
+These patterns indicate stricter austerity and more pronounced consumption deferral under high aspiration levels. \end{itemize}